englishm/YARL/README.md

 Yet Another Radio Logger.
 Written in Python 3.6.

-Designed to be the ham radio logging program that covers the gaps between the best contest loggers the best general purpose loggers.
+Designed to be the ham radio logging program that covers the gaps between the best contest loggers and the best general purpose loggers.

 ## Planned Features